Graphium aristeus

 Graphium aristeus, the chain swordtail, is a butterfly in the family Papilionidae (swallowtails).
-It is found in the Indomalayan and Australasian realms.
-The Indian subspecies G. a. anticrates is protected by law in India.
-It is found in Sikkim, Bhutan, Meghalaya, West Bengal and Assam.
+It is found in the Indomalayan and Australasian realms. subcontinental subspecies G. a. anticrates is protected by law in India.
+It is normally found in Sikkim, Bhutan, Meghalaya, West Bengal and Assam.
+In Pakistan, it is normally found in the reigns of Himalayas.

 Description

 The first description was given by Caspar Stoll in 1782.

 The forewings are yellowish.
 The outer part of the wing is dark brown and contains a thin yellow strip.
 Four dark brown stripes dominate the wing.
 Next to the body there is a dark brown area.
-The underside of Graphium aristeus is very similar to the upperside.
+The underside of Graphium aristeus is very similar to the upper side.

 The hindwings are yellowish and they have long tails.
 The edge is wavy.
 The outer part of the wing is dark brown and contains a chain of yellow spots.
 The inner edge is dark brown.
 In the middle of the wing there is a dark brown strip.
 The underside is very similar to the upperside, but a chain of red spots dominates the wing.

 The body is black.
 The thorax and the head are also black.
 The underside of all parts is yellow.